-Seaboard Oil & Gas Company is sometimes confused with a different organization – Seaboard Oil Company – which by way of mergers and acquisitions, became part of The Texas Company in 1958.
+Seaboard Oil & Gas Company is sometimes confused with a different venture, Seaboard Oil Company.

 “The last statement of the company available to us did not indicate so strong a financial position as to warrant recommendation by us that this stock is deserving of consideration as a speculation at existing prices,” reported United States Investor.

 In 1924, the company removed its $5 par value from issued stock, pending listing of a new stock of no par value.
 The company’s fortunes continued to fade and in 1926, it tried to raise additional funding through an increase in capitalization to $3.5 million with a corresponding stock marketing push.